How to Spot Real Tiffany & Co. Jewelry, From Elsa Peretti to Paloma Picasso

-Similar standards apply to the precious metals used in the house’s jewelry.
-“Tiffany & Co. will always hallmark their pieces to indicate the metal purity.
+As one would expect from an iconic luxury brand, Tiffany & Co. has rigorous standards for the incredibly high quality materials used to craft their jewelry.
+“Tiffany & Co. will always hallmark their pieces to indicate the metal purity,” Rodrigo notes.
 18K gold will be stamped with ‘750,’ sterling silver with ‘925’ and platinum with ‘950.’
-For Tiffany & Co.’s newer Rubedo collection, which is made with a hybrid metal, pieces will simply be stamped with the word ‘metal.’
-Every piece of Tiffany & Co. jewelry we receive at The RealReal is double-verified,” Krakowski explains.
-“This means that we identify the hallmark and make note of its location while also testing the metal for karat purity with a special set of acids that are designed to identify 14K, 18K, 22K, sterling silver and platinum.”
+For Tiffany & Co.’s Rubedo collection, which is made with a hybrid metal, pieces will simply be stamped with the word ‘metal.’
+Every piece of Tiffany & Co. jewelry we receive at The RealReal is double-verified.
+The RealReal uses X-Ray Fluorescence (XRF) to verify the elements and their quantities that compose the metal without damaging the item.”